danchristal/neighbourly/README.md

 Final Project for Lighthouse Labs (2 week build time) By Dan

-iOS application developed in Swift.
+iOS application developed in Swift 3.0.

 Neighbourly is a trade only community created to allow users to exchange goods & services in their neighbourhood without exchanging money.